DennisJMurphy/possibilism/DEVLOG.md

+## [2025-07-14]
+- login screen prepped for light/dark
+- styles moved to separate file for login

 ## [2025-07-11]
 - set the reset-password redirect path in the app, rather than in supabase
 - this successfully decouples registration confirmation and reset password